 Greg says that design-wise, the large side openings were the most challenging aspect of the build.

-“Receiving the material, installing the material, and the quality of the material was pretty great,” Eric remarked.
+“Receiving the material, installing the material, and the quality of the material was pretty great,” Eric said.

 TNT Salvage – Brunswick, Georgia